bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 Note that the plastic lid can be left off the unit during the initial test run just in case there's a problem and the hard drive needs to be removed again.

-Reconnect the Ethernet cable and the power supply then power on the unit.
+Reconnect the Ethernet cable and the power supply then power on the Seagate Central.

-After poweing on, the LED status light visible from top of the unit should be solid amber for about 30 to 40 seconds.
-Then the LED will flash green for another 2 - 3 minutes indicating that the Linux kernel is loading.
+After powering on, the LED status light visible from top of the unit should be solid amber for about 30 to 40 seconds.
+Then, the LED will flash green for another 2 - 3 minutes indicating that the Linux kernel is loading.
 During this time you should be able to hear the hard drive operating.
-Finally the LED light should turn a solid green indicating that the inital bootup sequence is complete.
+Finally, the LED should turn a solid green indicating that the inital bootup sequence is complete.
 After this the unit needs to be left for another minute or so for the system to completely initialize.

 ### Connect to the Web Management Interface
 You can now login to the Seagate Central web management interface where you